lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 329

-accompany the operating system.
+accompany the operating classes.
 Such a contradiction means you cannot

 330